ACE0015/Deadlock-/README.md

 * 🕙(In Our Query delay time is 00:00:05)
 >*Result: After a few seconds (the deadlock monitor runs every 5 seconds), one session will fail.
 It has been chosen as the deadlock victim.

-Transaction (Process ID XX) was deadlocked on lock resources with another process and has been chosen as the deadlock victim.
-Rerun the transaction.
-**PART 3: 🔎 The Investigation - Finding the Evidence**
+**PART 3: 🔎 The Investigation - Capturing the Evidence**
-The error confirms a deadlock, but the deadlock report contains the crucial evidence we need to understand why.
+* The error confirms a deadlock, but the deadlock report contains the crucial evidence we need to understand why.
-In SSMS Object Explorer, navigate to Management -> Extended Events -> Sessions.
+* In SSMS Object Explorer, navigate to Management -> Extended Events -> Sessions.
-Expand your DeadlockDetectiveSession (or system_health) and right-click package0.event_file.
+* Expanding our DeadlockDetectiveSession (or system_health) and right-click package0.event_file.
 Select View Target Data....
-Click on the deadlock event in the top pane.
+* Click on the deadlock event in the top pane.
 In the details pane below, select the Deadlock tab.
-This shows the graphical representation of the deadlock.
+* This shows the graphical representation of the deadlock.
-How to Read the Deadlock Graph:
+> Some cases won't show our graph like in my case so we can use '.xdl' case here.

+**PART 4: Deadlock Graph - Analyzing our report**
-🔵 Ovals (Processes): These are our two sessions.
+* 🔵 Ovals (Processes): These are our two sessions.
 The one with the "X" is the deadlock victim.
-📦 Rectangles (Resources): These are the database objects being locked (e.g., a KEY lock on an index).
+* 📦 Rectangles (Resources): These are the database objects being locked (e.g., a KEY lock on an index).
-➡️ Arrows (Dependencies):
+* ➡️ Arrows (Dependencies):
-An arrow from a resource to a process means: "This process owns a lock on this resource."
+   >An arrow from a process to a resource means: "This process is waiting to acquire a lock on this resource."
-An arrow from a process to a resource means: "This process is waiting to acquire a lock on this resource."
+   >An arrow from a resource to a process means: "This process owns a lock on this resource."
+   >
 [!TIP]
 Save the Evidence!
 You can save the deadlock graph for later analysis.
 Right-click in the deadlock graph view and select Export to -> .xdl File.
 This .xdl file can be opened by SSMS at any time.